 Online resources are great also but often times can skip steps.
 A good book will guide you though the entire process from start to finish.

-Our Picks for Best Auto Body Books of 2017
+Our Picks for Best Auto Body Books

 How to Paint Your Car on a Budget (Cartech)